keycloak/keycloak/quarkus/README.md

     mvn -f ../pom.xml clean install -DskipTestsuite -DskipExamples -DskipTests

-If you already built Keycloak artifacts using JDK 8, you should be able to skip the previous step and just build this module as follows:

-    mvn clean install

 ### Building the Distribution

 To build the module as well as the distribution packages: